sallu93/Exploring-AskReddit-dataset-using-Regular-expressions-datetime-and-time-module/README.md

 Note: The coding was done on Dataquest's learning platform and later downloaded into a python file where all the pieces of code have been consolidated.
 So, Each piece of code may have to be run separately for it to execute properly.

+Files in the repository:
+-> askreddit_2015.csv - File containing the dataset used in the project.
+-> Regular Expressions (AskReddit).py - Python file containing all the pieces of code written.

 Module imported: re
 Language Used: Python